Dry Fly Fishing: Must-Have Best Trout & Steelhead Tips

 Bright sun

-Bright light can make trout wary, especially in shallow water.
-Use longer leaders, quieter casts, and more natural-looking flies.
-Focus on shaded banks, undercut edges, and broken water where fish feel safer.
+Bright light can make trout and steelhead more cautious, especially in shallow or clear water.
+Use longer leaders, softer casts, and quieter approaches.
+Target shade, broken water, and edges where fish feel protected.

 Cloud cover